mhamroz/terraform-bootcamp/labs/lab2/README.md

     terraform apply "plan.tfplan"
 ```

-Your output might be different forom sample output above, but at the end of the output you will see a summary of number of objects that will be added,changed or deleted.
+Your output might be different from sample output above, but at the end of the output you will see a summary of number of objects that will be added,changed or deleted.

 ![terraform_9](images/terraform_9.png)